Tax Authority Inquiry

 About Your Crypto?

-You received a letter from the tax authority requesting information about your crypto activities?
-No reason to panic, but a reason to act.
-Here is a step-by-step guide on how to respond correctly.
+A letter from the tax authority about your crypto activities?
+No reason to panic, but a reason to act: here is how to respond correctly, step by step.

 30 min · Free · No commitment